What is a firewall? – How it works and what it does

 What types of firewall are there?

-Circuit level firewalls are a type of firewall that monitors transmission control protocol (TCP) handshaking to ensure that the communication between packets is legitimate and not malicious.
+Circuit level firewalls are a type of firewall that monitors transmission control protocol (TCP) handshaking.
+It ensures that the communication between packets is legitimate and not malicious.

-A firewall with stateful inspection means that the state of current connections is considered when filtering packets.
-This means that a packet can be blocked in one case but allowed in another where the state of the connection allows it.
+A firewall with stateful inspection considers the state of current connections when filtering packets.
+This means that the firewall can block the packet in one case but allowed in another.
+Depending on the current state of the connection.

 Unified threat management (UTM)

-UTM is technically not a type of firewall, being instead an advanced security appliance which combines the security functions of many different security appliances, but one of its features is a firewall.
+Whilst technically not a type of firewall, UTM is instead an advanced security appliance which combines the security functions of many different security appliances.
+One of these being a firewall.
 We have an article explaining everything you need to know about UTM if you wish to learn more.

 What is a next-generation firewall (NGFW)?

-An NGFW contains all the normal defences that a traditional firewall has as well as a type of intrusion prevention software and application control, alongside other bonus security features.
+An NGFW contains all the normal defences that a traditional firewall has and more.
+The most common additions are intrusion prevention software and application control.
+But certain vendors have other bonus security features.
 NGFWs are also capable of deep packet inspection which enables more robust filters.

 Intrusion prevention software monitors network activity to detect and stop vulnerability exploits from occurring.
-This is usually done by monitoring for breaches against the network policies in place as a breach is usually indicative of malicious activity.
+This is usually done by monitoring for breaches against the network policies in place.

-Application control software simply sets up a hard filter for programs that are trying to send or receive data over the Internet.
-This can either be done by blacklist (programs in the filter are blocked) or by whitelist (programs not in the filter are blocked).
+Application control software sets up a hard filter for programs that can send or receive data over the Internet.
+This can either be done by blacklist (blocks any programs in the filter) or by whitelist (blocks any programs not in the filter).

 What is deep packet inspection (DPI)?

-This allows a broader range of security threats to be uncovered because packets with a malicious payload but innocuous headers will be discovered and blocked.
+This allows DPI to uncover a broader range of security threats because it will discover packets with a malicious payload but an innocuous header.

 Where does the name firewall come from?

-The similarity between a fire spreading through a building and a computer virus spreading through a network prompted the same name to be adopted for the network device as it was an easy way to explain what its function is.
+The similarity between a fire spreading through a building and a computer virus spreading through a network prompted the same name to be adopted for the network device.